The Louvre Pyramid is one of the top three most recognizable landmarks of Paris – after the Eiffel Tower and Arc de Triomphe.

 Art-loving French President enters the fray

 In 1981, socialist François Mitterrand was elected the French President.

 Mitterrand doubled investment in the arts and announced that The Louvre was his top priority.

 The same year Mitterrand announced the Grand Louvre project, which would include a redesign of the Museum and the addition of space.

 He also made sure the art Museum got the Richelieu Wing back.

 Mitterrand identifies the architect

-The Grand Louvre project was so crucial for Mitterrand that he decided to forgo an open competition, which made many French architectural firms unhappy.
+The Grand Louvre project was so crucial for Mitterrand that he decided to forgo an open competition, making many French architectural firms unhappy.